oliver/check_os_release/README.md

 # check_os_release #

 This is a Nagios/Icinga plugin to check if the currently installed operating system version is outdated.
+It checks:
-It checks whether the installed version is about to reach end-of-life or whether a newer release is available.
+- whether the installed version is about to reach end-of-life (see `--eolWarningDays`, `--eolCriticalDays`, `--eolIgnore` parameters),
+- or whether a newer release is available (see `--releaseWarningDays`, `--releaseCriticalDays`, `--releaseIgnore` parameters).

 Currently only Debian and Ubuntu are supported.